Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/334_How to Save Millions With Marketability Testing Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "How to Save Millions With Marketability Testing  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # How to Save Millions With Marketability Testing – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![Save Millions With Marketability Testing](./images/How-to-Save-Millions-With-Marketability-Testing-cover_16972a07.png)